lupyuen/pinephone-lvgl-zig/README.md

 _What happens if we don't fix the WebAssembly Imports in our Zig Program?_

 Suppose we forgot to import `puts()`.
-JavaScript Console will show this error...
+JavaScript Console will show this error when the Web Browser loads our Zig WebAssembly...

 ```text
 Uncaught (in promise) LinkError: